featbit/featbit/README.md

 At the beginning You can [Try FeatBit through our online portal (click here)](https://tryitonline.featbit.co) without register account and hosting the service locally.

+## Installation

+You can host the service in your own environment [through our document check our](https://docs.featbit.co/docs/installation/full-installation) to hosting the service by yourself.

+If you want to host the service into K8s, you can check [K8s folder for pro and standard version's manifest files](https://github.com/featbit/featbit/tree/main/kubernetes).

 ## Docummentation & Support

 FeatBit provide's [robust documentation (click here)](https://docs.featbit.co) to let developers can quickly get started and easily deeply integrate with FeatBit.